Expi API Documentation

 payment_information.last4stringNoNon-sensitive last 4 digits (stored as provided digits only).

-billingobjectNoOptional billing/contact fields (first_name, last_name, address, city, state, zip, country, phone, email).
+billingobjectNoOptional billing/contact fields (first_name, last_name, address, city, state, zip, country, phone1, phone2, email). phone is also accepted as an alias for phone1.

-shippingobjectNoOptional shipping/contact fields (first_name, last_name, address, city, state, zip, country, phone, email).
+shippingobjectNoOptional shipping/contact fields (first_name, last_name, address, city, state, zip, country, phone1, phone2, email). phone is also accepted as an alias for phone1.

 PUT /query/transaction/{id} Update a Transaction